tiloc/faiadashu/doc/sdc-capabilities.md

 Supported

 #### usageMode
-Supported for generation of a narrative
+Supported during filling of questionnaire ("capture"), and for generation of a narrative ("display").

 ### Item category: Group
 #### group